-Johannes M. Hedinger is an artist, art researcher, curator, filmmaker, author and educator.
-He is the founder of Com&Com, Alps Art Academy, Bloch, Hebo, Methods of Art and What’s Next?
+Johannes M. Hedinger is an artist, curator, researcher, educator and author.
+He is the director of the Institute for Land and Environmental Art, of Art Safiental and Alps Art Academy, co-founder of Com&Com, co-Head of Methods of Art and What’s Next? and he’s the co-creator of Bloch and Mocmoc.

 Hedinger studied fine arts at the Zurich University of the Arts (ZHdK) as well as the University of California Los Angeles, UCLA, obtained second degrees in Art history, Cultural studies, Film studies and German studies at the University of Zurich and at the Humboldt University of Berlin, as well as a postgraduate degree in Strategic marketing at the Berlin University of the Arts, and pursued doctoral studies at the University of Lausanne.

 Johannes Hedinger is lecturer and researcher at the Zurich University of the Arts (ZHdK) (since 2006) and teaches at the Institut für Kunst und Kunsttheorie at the University of Cologne (since 2010), where he was a substitute professor for intermedia in 2013/14.
-Since 2015, he is founder and director of the Alps Art Academy.
+Since 2015, he is founder and director of the Alps Art Academy, since 2019 he is also the director of the Institute for Land and Environmental Art.

 Research and mediation works include initiatives such as The New Artist (since 2016), Methods of Art (since 2014), What’s next? (since 2013), Urban Interventions (since 2012) and Cultural Hacking (since 2009).
 Hedinger is the editor and author of many books on contemporary art, such as New Land Art (2017), The Book of Bloch (2017), Point de Suisse (2015), What’s Next?
 Kunst nach der Krise (2013), Lexikon zur zeitgenössischen Kunst (2010), Kunst, öffentlicher Raum, Identität (2004).
 He regularly publishes articles on art for newspapers and magazines such as Kunstforum International and Schweizer Monat.